DBoFury/DinoNN/README.md

 #### Installation

-To start using that project on your machine, you need to have a Python 3.7+, download the repository and run
+To start using that project on your machine, you need to have a Python 3.7+, download the repository and run command below to install all required dependencies to then use it.

 >pip install -r requirements.txt

-To install all required dependencies to then use it, run SimulateRun.py and watch how it plays.
+Run SimulateRun.py and watch it plays.

 ---